 If effective policies are brought to bear on the short term challenges in energy markets, the possibility remains that the latent supply potential of Iraq, Russia, Africa and Central Asia, among other places, could mean supply fears may be misguided for the longer term.
 Wrong headed predictions of scarcity are as old as the old trade itself and technological improvements mean finding and producing oil is cheaper and faster today than ever before.
 Moreover, technological advances promoting more efficient use of energy may turn dire predictions of shortages in the next decade or two on their head.

-* * *